EarthAdam/the-card-trick/README.md

 A Memory Palace for memorizing a deck of cards

 ![](./progress_current.png)
-Currently just a breakdown of 10 cards
+Breaks down 52 cards in a deck into a somewhat orderly array.

+NOTE: Doesn't include differentiation of suits.